shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 #### NOTE: The total number of commits on the PR should be 2 only and only one PR is allowed

 #### Write the commands in the PR message that you used to complete the task

+Ques 2 - What are Git Submodules?
+Why are they used?
+Ans 2 - Git submodules is like a git repository inside another git repo.
+Changes made in submodules are not tracked by main repo.
+It is useful to have some separate projects inside a git repo if the projects is much complex.
+This make the projects divide into small modules to work upon.